From Sesame to You!

 This singing activity reinforces school learning at home.

 • Position and direction language

-Share your child’s guide and pocket pet to connect the learning back to school!
+Share your child’s picture and song to connect the learning back to school!

 Sesame Family is brought to you by Sesame Workshop to help you stay connected to your child's learning at school.
 In partnership Teaching Strategies, LLC, Sesame Family links you to your child's teacher.
 This all-in-one mobile experience helps you and your child explore teacher-selected preschool topics through media, hands-on activities, and parent supports.

 How do I get to Sesame Family? +

 Through her classroom newsletter, your child's teacher invites you to a 'virtual backpack' of family resources waiting for you online.
 Simply follow the link or copy and paste the site's address into a web browser to access Sesame Family for your child's classroom.
 Your teacher's name at the top of the Backpack welcomes you to a world of shared learning directly from your child's teacher to you.